Chapter 1: Architecture Overview¶

 Design philosophy, architectural goals, performance budget

-UmkaOS is a production OS kernel designed for the computing environment of 2026, built as a drop-in replacement for Linux.
+UmkaOS (Universal Multi-Kernel Architecture OS) is a production OS kernel designed for the computing environment of 2026, built as a drop-in replacement for Linux.
 Unmodified Linux userspace — glibc, musl, systemd, Docker, Kubernetes, QEMU/KVM, and the entire ecosystem — runs without recompilation.
-The compatibility target is 99.99% of real-world usage.
+The compatibility target is 99.99% of real-world usage (measured by instruction count across representative workloads, not by raw syscall number coverage — Linux has ~450 syscall numbers but a handful dominate real workloads).

 The fundamental premise: a modern server is not a CPU commanding passive peripherals.
 It is a heterogeneous distributed system — CPU complex, DPU/SmartNIC running 16 ARM cores with its own OS, NVMe SSD running an embedded RTOS, GPU running its own memory manager and scheduler, CXL memory expanders making autonomous prefetch decisions.
 Linux models all of these as peripherals.
 UmkaOS models them as peers.
 This is not a styling difference — it changes what the OS kernel is, what it does, and how it is structured.